| "Less wilderness and more order I object to."

 -- Frederick Law Olmsted

 I was born in Philadelphia in l955, went to a Friends school there, William Penn Charter, then to Andover, and then left Yale after a few terms, having learned something incredibly valuable there: that I needed to connect the dots my own way.
 From 1982 to 2014 I lived in Vermont, but am now back in Philadelphia, in the neighborhood where I grew up.
-It's interesting after so long to be back in the place which, for all its complexity, qualifies as home.
+It's interesting after so long to be back in the place which, for all its complexity, qualifies as home; the wilderness is now within.
 I studied large format photography at Yale, but am self-taught as a painter.
-I'm fascinated by the traditional craft of oil painting, the basic work with the materials that turns color into light, paint into meaning.
+At the same time, I'm fascinated by the traditional craft of oil painting, the basic work with the materials that turns color into light, paint into meaning.
 The thought that something important might have been misplaced from the older craft began years ago when I first noticed that modern paintings tended to look better in reproduction than in person, whereas the opposite was true for older paintings.
 I began to question what I had been taught, began to look at painting with different eyes.
 It was odd: I had grown up with the great newness of Modern Art, but the more I looked, the more it seemed to lack something important in relation to work generated by the older ideal of artists and craftspeople in service to society.
 The original triad was head, heart, and hands, and all of these remain vital.
 At the same time, Old Master worship and the new perfect surface both make me uneasy.
 Turning back the clock doesn't ever seem to work, the important thing seems to be to go to the root and transform the definition of time.
 When I discovered Morandi's work in 1989 I began to work with a simplified realism.
 Morandi wrote: "One can travel the world and see nothing.
 To achieve understanding, it is not necessary to see many things, but to look hard at what you see."
 This makes sense to me: it is about existing, and expanding, in the present moment.
 Other 20th century painters of great interest to me are Walter Vaes and Gwen John.
 At the same time, the show of Matisse cut-outs at MOMA a few years ago illustrated that simplicity could be orchestrated more deeply than I'd ever imagined.
 The work I do is determined by the code or ur-language of Nature hidden so well in plain sight.
 I'm intrigued by the ongoing tension between paint, depiction, and the way meaning can take realism beyond itself.

 There are many different attitudes about what this activity called painting is really about.
 Theory means little in practice, painting is a visceral or physical response; a way of transforming the complexity of experience into the resolution and relative simplicity of art.
 Simplicity means, however, that there is no place to hide.
 The experiential nature of painting -- the way it functions as an analogue of life -- offers a sure way to learn more about the structure of reality.
 Like a resident of the Middle Ages, I have always seen the structure of the visible world as a set of highly detailed teaching metaphors, and, in this context, the circuitous process through which mimesis becomes meaning in a painting is basically nurturing or affirming.
 The process is about discovering what is natural within a given situation, then developing a koan of form and feeling in whose context nothing can be added or removed.
 This means that a finished painting somehow manages to be more than the sum of its parts, an experience that evolves, and seems impossible to outgrow.
 While the search for what is really there is both fascinating and endless, realism is ultimately not the goal but a vehicle for the unconscious languages of colour and form, and the underlying but insistent kinetic message -- the throb -- of the paint itself.
 Inhabiting this arena has proven relevant because it is clear that, as with the craft itself, things work out better the more I relinquish conscious control over what is happening.
 Given the opportunity, my hands know what to do next, whereas serial brick walls have demonstrated that my mind does not.
 This suggests that creativity is a manifestation of a physical intelligence located beyond conscious ideas: an old fashioned, even ancient, concept.
 The work has taught me to focus on what feels best on a given day, to follow the energy of the process where it leads.
 The simplicity of this allows an element of complexity to occur that feels relevant, as opposed to manufactured.
 So, this means I'm not interested in style, the obsession and opium of the 20th century, but in what lies beyond it.
 The paradox that, on the surface at least, a painting must have a style, has meant that the focus of this often changes in unpredictable ways, but these changes form a pattern within a relatively slow, if not exactly ancient, version of time.
 As with life itself, there's a recurring sense of looking into the distance, being on the verge of discovering what painting might actually be about.
 Of course this cannot really resolve itself, and I'm reconciled to this as a fundamental situation, and simply document it in the work as the ongoing tale of the process and the pea.
 Still, it is intriguing that the outcome of a given painting, whether it takes hours or years, always reveals a previously unknown element.
 And while it makes sense that the solution lies within what has yet to be envisioned, the solution nonetheless always contains a surprise.
 As in life, painting reveals new aspects of itself incrementally, but also recedes further into yet another quality or orbital of mystery.
 Creativity can be explored, but not owned, or even defined.
 It is always leading into new territory, and therefore new questions about both the work, and itself.